RESOURCES > Controlled Substance Schedules

 Controlled Substance Schedules

 Section 812 of the Controlled Substances Act (21 U.S.C. §801 et seq.)
-(CSA) lists substances which were controlled in 1970 when the law was enacted.
-Since then, approximately 160 substances have been added, removed, or transferred from one schedule to another.
-The current official list of controlled substances can be found in section 1308 of the most recent issue of Title 21 Code of Federal Regulations (CFR) Part 1300 to end (21 CFR §1308) and the final rules which were published in the Federal Register subsequent to the issuance of the CFR.
+(CSA) lists substances which were controlled in 1970 when the CSA was enacted.
+Since then many substances have been added, removed, or transferred from one schedule to another.
+The current list of controlled substances can be found in section 1308 of the most recent issue of Title 21 Code of Federal Regulations (CFR) Part 1300 to end (21 CFR §1308) and the final rules which were published in the Federal Register subsequent to the issuance of the CFR.

 Schedule I Controlled Substances